Do Electronic Rust Protection Devices Really Work? | Advanced Rust Prevention for Car

 Road salt mixes with water to create an electrolyte solution that speeds up the oxidation reaction.
 When this salty moisture reaches the vehicle's frame, suspension components, and underbody panels, corrosion can begin to spread quickly if the metal is not protected.

 Because of these conditions, many vehicle owners look for long-term rust prevention for cars that goes beyond traditional coatings or sprays.
+For an independent overview, read more on Rustproofing at Wikipedia.

 What Are Electronic Rust Protection Devices?